ibroid/php-tts/README.md

 3. The base64-encoded audio data is then handed over to JavaScript, which decodes it into an audio format that can be played.

-> Please pay attention, for some reason maybe your ip will be blocked. but idk.

 ## Install

 #### Requirements